nitink100/Twitter-clone/README.md

 # Ruby on Rails Social Media Platform 🐦

-A social media platform, developed from November 2022 to February 2023, that emulates core Twitter functionalities by integrating with the official Twitter API v2.
+A social media platform, that emulates core Twitter functionalities by integrating with the official Twitter API v2.
 The application provides users with a personalized feed, real-time search, and automated content refreshing.

 ---